 As there is no cure for Klinefelter syndrome, the treatment of the condition focuses on improving symptoms and providing support to the individual.
 Treatment should be commenced as soon as possible following diagnosis to minimize complications associated with the condition.

-Hormonal androgen therapy is the most important part of treatment that helps to increase testosterone levels and induce the natural changes at the usual age of puberty (approximately 12 years).
-This can help to increase physical strength, facial hair growth, libido and testicle size.
-It also can improve mood, self-confidence and behavior of the man.
+Hormonal androgen therapy is the most important part of treatment that helps to increase testosterone levels and induce natural changes at the usual age of puberty which is approximately 12 years of age.
+This can help to increase physical strength, facial hair growth, libido, and testicle size.
+It also can improve the mood, self-confidence, and behavior of the affected individual.

-The dose needs to be tailored to the individual to sufficiently maintain the appropriate concentrations of testosterone, estradiol, follicle-stimulating hormone (FSH) and luteinizing hormone (LH) for the man’s appropriate age.
-There are various formulations available, including an injection, gel or patch.
-The treatment will need to continue for the lifetime of the patient to maintain control over the symptoms.
+The dose used in the patient's hormonal therapy needs to be tailored to the patient to sufficiently maintain the appropriate concentrations of testosterone, estradiol, follicle-stimulating hormone (FSH), and luteinizing hormone (LH) for the patient's appropriate age.
+There are various formulations available, including an injection, gel, or patch.
+The treatment will need to continue for the lifetime of the patient to maintain control over their symptoms.

 Not all males with Klinefelter syndrome will require testosterone therapy.
-Some patients only have a slightly reduced level of testosterone, and the benefits of therapy may not justify the risk of the medication.
-Side effects of hormonal androgen therapy may include acne, skin rash, breathing problems and increased risk of enlarged prostate gland or prostate cancer in later years.
+Some patients only have a slightly reduced level of testosterone; therefore, the benefits of therapy may not justify the risk of the medication.
+Side effects of hormonal androgen therapy may include acne, skin rash, breathing problems, and an increased risk of an enlarged prostate gland or prostate cancer in later years.

 Until recently, the vast majority of men with Klinefelter syndrome were considered to be infertile.
 However, approximately half of men with the condition have the presence of sperm in their testes, which indicates the possibility of reproduction.

-There are several other treatment methods that may be useful for men with Klinefelter syndrome.
+There are several other treatment modalities that may be useful for men with Klinefelter syndrome.
 These include: